ramonmeza/wave_function_collapse/README.md

 - I'll say `sample map` and `input map`, referencing the same thing.

 _I do all of this intentionally, of course._ 😂

+Also, this is written chronologically, where each chapter is a step further into my understanding of WFC.
+My first implementations will be wrong, but hopefully through time, the final chapter will be my completed WFC implementation.

 ## Simplified WFC
 [`simpler.py`](src/wave_function_collapse/simpler.py)